betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenPythonTutorial.md

 ```

 ---
-## Data preprocessing
+## Data pre-processing
 Filter the matches to hard and indoor hard only due to the fact that Australian Open is on hard surface and we want the models to train specifically for hard surfaces matches

 Convert the columns in both datasets to the correct types.
-For example, we want to make sure the date columns are in the datetime format and numerial columns are either interger or floats.
+For example, we want to make sure the date columns are in the datetime format and numerical columns are either integer or floats.
 This will help reduce the memory in use and make the feature engineering process easier

 ``` r
 ### Include hard and indoor hard only